Call us 24/7

 Fire Suppression

-Fire suppression is the collective term given to a group of systems that can be used to put out fires, or prevent the spread of fires.
-Within a commercial setting, a fire suppression system may be made up of multiple components such as sprinklers and even extinguishing substances and chemicals.
+Fire suppression is essential in all commercial properties.
+A commercial fire suppression system may be made up of multiple components, such as sprinklers, fire dampers and even extinguishing substances and chemicals.

 What is Fire Suppression?